Dear Members,

 as provided in Sub-Section (6) of Section 149 of the Companies Act, 2013 and Regulation 25

-of SEBi (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

 The Independent Directors have also confirmed that they have complied